CareMeds/KFRE-performance-with-cystatin-C/README.md

 In this file, we define key covariates as follows:
 1. Record the date of emigration.
-2. Calculate eGFR using the five equations as defined in Functions eGFR equations.R.
+2. Calculate eGFR using the five equations as defined in **Functions eGFR equations.R**.
 3. Define comorbidities based on primary care, outpatient, and hospital records, applying an unlimited look-back period except for cancer, which uses a one-year look-back.
 4. Retrieve medication use within the past six months.